How Becoming a Mom During Residency Shaped How this Pediatrician Cares for Patients

 Dr. Hulin provides pediatric primary care services, and has a special clinical interest in breastfeeding and provision of breastfeeding support for mothers.
 In her free time, she enjoys reading, cooking and quilting.

-For three consecutive years, Ochsner Hospital for Children is ranked No. 1 in Louisiana and among the nation’s top 50 children’s hospitals by U.S. News & World Report.
+For three consecutive years, Ochsner Children’s is ranked No. 1 in Louisiana and among the nation’s top 50 children’s hospitals by U.S. News & World Report.

 Sign up for our free parenting newsletter.